craftercms/docs/source/developers/content-inheritance.rst

 --------------------------

 Content objects in Crafter CMS are essentially structured markup, XML by default, and house data authored via Crafter Studio by content authors.
 Content objects are typically structured as a tree which naturally suits the notion of inheriting from a parent (not to say that the inheritance mechanics are limited to that topology).
 Inhertiance works as follows:
-Assume we have two objects, one called Parent and one called Child and they're set up:
+Assume we have two objects, one called Parent and one called Child and they're set up as follows:

 **Parent**: Below you'll see a typical *level descriptor* which will be the parent of another object.
 You'll note the *level descriptor* defines multiple elements that are common to everthing at this level in the hierarchy and below it.
 This *level descriptor* defines a primary CSS file ``main.css``, a common header component ``default-header.xml`` and a common footer component ``default-footer.xml``.